Charles Nungesser: Serving in the Service Aéronautique

 Charles Nungesser wearing his numerous military decorations.

 As a military pilot, he was transferred to Escadrille VB106.
 While there, in July 1915, he shot down his first plane, a German Albatros, and was awarded the Croix de guerre.
-This action was the beginning of the Nungesser legend.
 On 31 July 1915, Nungesser and his mechanic Roger Pochon were on standby duty.
 The two took off in a Voisin 3LAS despite Nungesser's assignment to non-flying duties.
 In an encounter with five Albatros two-seaters, the French duo shot one down near :Nancy, France.
 Returning to their airfield, Nungesser was placed under house arrest for eight days for his insubordination.
 He was then decorated and forwarded to training in Nieuport fighters.

 By the time Nungesser left VB106, he had flown 53 bombing missions.
 He had also emblazoned at least one of the Escadrille's planes with his elaborate gruesome personal insignia: the freebooter's skull and crossbones and a coffin with two candles.

 In November 1915, after retraining, he was transferred to Escadrille N.65 (the 65th Squadron) and was later attached to the famous Lafayette Escadrille, composed of American volunteers.
 While visiting the Escadrille on one of his convalescent periods recuperating from his wounds, he borrowed a plane and shot down another German aircraft while he was there.
 By the end of 1916, he had claimed 21 aerial victories.